CastXML/pygccxml/docs/download.rst

 pygccxml on SourceForge
 -------------------------

-:doc:`pygccxml <pygccxml>` project is hosted on SourceForge.
+pygccxml project is hosted on SourceForge.
 Using SourceForge services you
 can:

 1) get access to source code
-2) get access to latest release version of :doc:`pygccxml <pygccxml>`
+2) get access to latest release version of pygccxml

 -----------------